The Wild Duck River in Kyoto

 Kamogawa is a Japanese river running in Kyoto from north to south, in Kansai area.
 Inhabitants and tourists love strolling on its banks and it certainly is a must-see of the ancient imperial capital.
 Kamo-gawa is also called the "Wild Duck River."

 Kamo River runs in the center of Kyoto on about six miles from Demachiyanagi northeast of the city (towards Shimogamo shrine) to the south, not far from Fushimi Inari, where it joins Yodo-gawa.
 In the west of the city, it has a less popular equivalent: Katsura-gawa.

-Around Gion, Pontocho restaurants display large terraces, offering customers a very pleasant view, especially on the many birds that wander around the river.
+Around Gion, Pontocho restaurants lay out large terraces, offering customers a very pleasant view, especially on the many birds that wander around the river.
 In the evening, Kamo-gawa becomes more romantic with the many lights that illuminate it.
 The north of the river, beyond Demachiyanagi, is also renowned for their numerous blooming cherry trees 🌸 in spring, displaying the ideal scenery for a picnic or simply to relax.

 A nice path to visit the city on bicycle

 Kamogawa’s banks are used for soft mobility and connect several touristic and cultural sites of the former imperial capital.
 We thus recommend the following course:

 - Rent a bicycle in downtown Kyoto or in Gion district,

 - Ride up along Kamo river to join its mouth in the north of the city,

 - Visit Kamo shrines (Shimogamo and Kamigamo) and Kyoto Botanical Gardens,

 - Ride the riverbank down on the opposite side to go back to your starting point.